John Carter, Warlord of Mars: Other comics featuring the character

 Dell Comics released three issues of John Carter of Mars under its Four Color Comics banner.
 The issue numbers are 375, 437, and 488, and were released in 1952-1953.
 Gold Key Comics would reprint them as three issues in 1964, numbering one through three, but reprinted them out of order.
 Dark Horse Comics in 2010 reprinted the comics in a hard back archive edition.

 John Carter appeared in DC Comics' Tarzan comics #207-209, then Weird Worlds #1-7 and Tarzan Family 62-64 in the early 1970s.

 There was also a four-issue mini-series cross-over in 1996 with another of Burroughs' characters, Tarzan, in Tarzan/John Carter: Warlords of Mars from Dark Horse Comics.

 In September 2002, John Carter appeared in the first issue of The League of Extraordinary Gentlemen’s second volume.
-He and Gullivar Joneshave assembled an alliance of Martian races to combat an invading race of non-Martian aliens called "Molluscs" (the aliens from H. G. Wells' The War of the Worlds).
+He and Gullivar Jones have assembled an alliance of Martian races to combat an invading race of non-Martian aliens called "Molluscs" (the aliens from H. G. Wells' The War of the Worlds).
 After a fierce battle, the Martian alliance successfully force the Molluscs to leave Mars, but Carter worries that they might go to Earth.

 Starting in October 2010, Dynamite Entertainment began publishing a regular series entitled Warlord of Mars.
 The first two issues served as a prelude story, issues 3-9 adapted A Princess of Mars, and issues 10-12 were an original story with following issues alternating between adaptation and new stories.
 This series ceased with #35, accompanied by two out-of-numbering issues (#100 and #0), in 2014.

 In 2011, Marvel published two mini-series, John Carter: A Princess of Mars, by Roger Langridge (scripts) and Filipe Andrade (art), and John Carter: World of Mars, by Peter David (scripts) and Luke Ross (art), a prequel to the Disney Movie.
 In 2012, Marvel published a new miniseries entitled John Carter: Gods of Mars, based on the novel the Gods of Mars, with scripts by Sam Humphries and art by Ramon Perez.

 In 2014, Edgar Rice Burroughs, Inc. initiated the publication of webcomic Warlord of Mars by Roy Thomas (script) and Rodolfo Pérez García (art).